Avlach30/pitect/documentation.md

   }
   ```
 ## Get specified catalog
-Get single or specified marketplace catalog, for more details about catalog
+Get single or specified marketplace catalog, for more details about catalog include reviews from previous buyer
 Token is obtained from login response
 * ### Endpoint
   `/api/marketplace/catalogs/:catalogId`